 Why are cane toads poisonous?

 These rather unattractive amphibians are a common cause of poisoning to dogs and less commonly cats.
 When toads feel threatened they ooze a milky poison through the glands in the skin.
-If a dog or cat is to lick, bite or eat a cane toad the poison can make them quite sick and can have a hallucinogenic effect on them.
-Just recently I was reading an article in the Courier Mail that said that some dogs were possibly becoming addicted to the “high” or the effect that the cane toad poison was having on them and were then repeatedly seeking out cane toads.
+If a dog or cat is to lick, bite or eat a cane toad the poison can make them sick.
+The poison typically has a hallucinogenic effect on the dog and can potentially kill them.

-Symptoms of cane toad poisoning vary dependant on the amount of poison ingested by the animal.
+The symptoms of cane toad poisoning will vary dependent on the amount of poison ingested.
+It also depend on the size of the animal, with smaller animals needing less poison to be affected.
 Signs of cane toad poisoning include;

 – Excessive salivation, drooling and/or frothing from the mouth

 – Increased or rapid heart rate

 What to do if cane toad poisoning occurs

 So what should you do if you notice these symptoms or suspect that your pet has cane toad poisoning?
 Firstly you should always contact your veterinarian to discuss the symptoms and seek advice.
 If the animal is just showing mild symptoms or you see them with a cane toad there are a few first aid measures you can undertake to prevent the poisoning from becoming severe.